 Miro

 Miro is a collaborative whiteboarding platform that was founded in 2011.
 Miro offers a virtual space for brainstorming, ideation, and visual collaboration to users across industries like engineering, marketing, and IT.
-Miro is a direct competitor for FigJam, with both products offering similar whiteboarding features.
+Miro is a direct competitor of FigJam, with both products offering similar whiteboarding features.
 Miro offers greater integrations with other productivity tools like JIRA, Slack, and Zoom compared to FigJam.
-FigJam offers integration with Figma’s design tool, that lets users transition between ideation and design.
+FigJam offers integration with Figma’s design tool, which lets users transition between ideation and design.

 Business Model